React Router: A Beginner's Guide with Examples

 }

-Now that the routes are defined, we need to create a way for users to navigate between them.
-Reach Router provides a Link component for this purpose.
+Now that our routes are defined, we need to create a way for users to navigate between each page.

-First, we'll import the Link component from react-router-dom:
+First, we'll import the Link component from the installed react-router-dom library:

 import { Link } from 'react-router-dom';

-Then, we'll use the Link component to create navigation links in our application:
+Then, we'll use this component to create navigation links in our application:

 function App() {